saltven/photoAlbum/README.md

 Open terminal,

+Make sure you have npm or yarn installed.
+If you haven't installed React Native expo CLI on your machine, enter `yarn global add expo-cli`

 First of all, you need to `yarn` to install all the dependencies.
 Then, `yarn web` or `expo start`(press w for web once loaded) to run the app.